 Most Common Tow Bar Brands

-In October, we sold our MINI Cooper Convertible and bought a 2015 Jeep Cherokee Trailhawk which fit the bill – but not without a few modifications, which we’ll cover more in Part 2 of this series.
+In October, we sold our MINI Cooper Convertible and bought a 2015 Jeep Cherokee Trailhawk The Jeep is towable, but not without a few modifications, which we’ll cover more in Part 2 of this series.

 Here are the components that make up our specific 4-down towing and braking system.
 Note that this may vary depending on your tow vehicle and specific brackets, wiring etc related to that.
 But this will give you a good idea of what to expect:

 Invisibrake Braking System (for the Jeep – see Part 2)